Solar-network/docs/docs/desktop-wallet/intro.md

 ## Transactions

-The SXP Desktop Wallet enables you to send a wide variety of transactions on the SXP Blockchain and other Solar Core based blockchains.
+The SXP Desktop Wallet enables you to send a wide variety of transactions on the Solar (SXP) blockchain.
 Follow the guides below for information on each transaction.
 <x-link-collection
     :links="[
         ['path' => '/docs/desktop-wallet/user-guides/send', 'name' => 'Send SXP Transfer'],